kimtuck/MdDS/_pages/privacy-statement.md

 [/reveal]

 <strong>Links</strong>
-The MdDS Foundation’s web site contains links to other web sites.
+The MdDS Foundation’s web site contains links to other websites.
 The Foundation is not responsible for the privacy practices or content of these web sites.
 Please refer to the Privacy Policies of each individual web site.

 <strong>Policy Changes</strong>
 If we change any of our privacy or security policies, we will post those changes prominently so that you will always know what information we gather, how we might use that information, and whether we will disclose it to anyone.